Figures of Speech by Name

 Polysyndeton is the repetition of conjunctions in a series of coordinate words, phrases, or clauses.
 “Nor stony tower, nor walls of beaten brass, / Nor airless dungeon, nor strong links of iron, / Can be retentive to the strength of spirit.”
 Julius Caesar, 1.3.92.
 See asyndeton, which omits all conjunctions between words or phrases in a series.

-Adding an extra syllable or letters to the end of a word.
+Proparalepsis is the adding an extra syllable or letters to the end of a word.

-Proparalepsis is a form of personification in which an inanimate object gains the ability to speak.
+Prosopopoeia is a form of personification in which an inanimate object gains the ability to speak.

 Prosthesis is the adding of extra syllables or letters to the beginning of a word.